Getting called for a job interview — especially now, in an extremely difficult job market — is a major feat in itself.

-You Started Off the Interview on the Wrong Foot
+You Started Off on the Wrong Foot

-The first impression is sometimes everything.
+The first impression can be everything.

 “Starting the interview on a negative note, such as not being on time or complaining about the weather or technology [can cost you a call-back],” Kaye said.
 “It takes about three seconds to make an impression on other people, and it’s very hard to overcome a negative impression.”

 Speaking poorly about former employers or managers could be a red flag for recruiters.